Andy Ruiz beats Ortiz by decision in heavyweight showdown

 Former three-division world champion Abner Mares also fought to a majority draw with Miguel Flores in Mares’ return from a four-year ring absence on the pay-per-view undercard.
 Lightweight Isaac “Pitbull” Cruz then stopped Eduardo Ramirez in the second round with two vicious knockdowns.

-In the main event, Ruiz (35-2, 22 KOs) had all of the big moments while grinding out a decision over Ortiz (33-3), a two-time world title challenger.
-The Southern California native knocked down the 43-year-old Ortiz twice in the second round and again in the seventh, but his Cuban opponent punched more accurately during long stretches of relative inactivity for both fighters.
+In the main event, Ruiz (35-2, 22 KOs) grinded out a decision over Ortiz (33-3), a two-time world title challenger.
+The Southern California native knocked down the 43-year-old Ortiz twice in the second round and again in the seventh, but his Cuban opponent battled through a badly swollen left eye and punched more accurately during long stretches of relative inactivity for both fighters.

 “I worked so hard for this fight, because I knew he’s a warrior and he hits hard,” Ruiz said.
-“I thought I did a beautiful job handling his pressure and also coming forward.”
+“I thought I did a beautiful job boxing him around and handling his pressure.”

 The judges scored the bout 114-111, 114-111 and 113-112 for Ruiz.
 The Associated Press also had Ruiz 114-111, with the knockdowns making the difference.